MatthewReid854/reliability/docs/Fitting all available distributions to data.rst

 -   left_censored - an array or list of the left failure times.
 -   right_censored - an array or list of the right failure times.
 -   sort_by - goodness of fit test to sort results by.
 Must be either 'BIC' or 'AIC'.
 Default is BIC.
--   show_plot - True/False.
+-   show_histogram_plot - True/False.
 Defaults to True.
 Will show the PDF and CDF of the fitted distributions along with a histogram of the failure data.
+-   show_PP_plot - True/False.
+Defaults to True unless there is left censored data in which case Kaplan-Meier cannot be applied.
+Provides a comparison of parametric vs non-parametric fit using a `semiparametric Probability-Probability (PP) plot <https://reliability.readthedocs.io/en/latest/Probability-Probability%20plots.html#semiparametric-probability-probability-plot>`_ for each fitted distribution.
+-   show_probability_plot - True/False.
+Defaults to True.
+Provides a `probability plot <https://reliability.readthedocs.io/en/latest/Probability%20plots.html>`_ of each of the fitted distributions.
 -   print_results - True/False.
 Defaults to True.
 Will show the results of the fitted parameters and the goodness of fit tests in a dataframe.
--   show_probability_plot - True/False.
-Defaults to True unless there is left censored data in which case Kaplan-Meier cannot be applied.
-This plot provides a comparison of parametric vs non-parametric fit.

 Outputs: